Many of you may have been wondering what differences there are between the Donorbox and PayPal donation forms.

 In fact, while PayPal’s donation function may seem similar to Donorbox in some ways, we want to show you how Donorbox better caters to your non-profit’s needs.

-3. Custom Questions
+3. Ask Custom Questions

 4. Suggested Donation Amounts

-In fact, DonorBox (left) provides suggested donation amounts, guiding your donors along the donation process, while PayPal (right) requires donors to type in the amount they wish to donate.
+In fact, DonorBox (form pictured above) provides suggested donation amounts, guiding your donors along the donation process, while PayPal (form pictured below) requires donors to type in the amount they wish to donate.